jerm-jerm/quartz/content/DND Mystrala/0. Scratch Notes/Index TEST.md

----
-title: In a world where cities soar and magic flows, our adventures begin...
----
 ![[HomeBanner.png|banner]]
+# In a world where cities soar and magic flows, our adventures begin...
 ## This is a chronicle of the journey of the members of the adventuring group, **The Remnants**, as they explore the mysteries, struggles, and triumphs of the world of Mystrala.

 The World